astropy/astropy/docs/table/index.rst

   >>> len(t)
   4

-Lastly, one can create a table with support for missing values, for example by setting ``masked=True``::
+Lastly, you can create a table with support for missing values, for example by setting ``masked=True``::

   >>> t = Table([a, b, c], names=('a', 'b', 'c'), masked=True)